adamcegielka/my-test-projects/Guru99 Bank/README.md

 ### Test Cases
 > The test cases were written in [TestRail](https://www.gurock.com/testrail/) based on the specifications and application.  <br>
-> Each test case was saved in a separate PDF file.  <br>
+> Each test case was saved in a separate PDF file.
-> The list of all test cases is generated into a single file "testing_the_guru99_bank_application.csv"

 ### Bug Reports
 > All the errors I found were reported and described in the [JIRA](https://www.atlassian.com/pl/software/jira/) tool and exported to a PDF file
+> Each bug reports saved in a separate PDF file.

 ### Reports
 > Test case reports are produced in the [TestRail](https://www.gurock.com/testrail/) tool.
+> Each report saved in a separate PDF file.

 ### JMeter
 > Performance tests were done in  [JMeter](https://jmeter.apache.org/)
+> This is my first trial test

 ### guru99_banking_project_requirements.pdf
 > - Software Requirements Specification <br>